universal-ctags/ctags/docs/contributions.rst

 The purposes listed at the top of this subsection should help you decide.

-The secondary class is a reference tag.
+The secondary class is a *reference tag*.
 This is newly introduced in Universal-ctags and is not available in Exuberant-ctags.
 If a name is used (or referenced) in a file, it can be tagged as a reference tag.